 Twenty years on, this rowan tree looks very different, as it is buttressed by suckers from its base – previously scarred by feral goats – and surrounded by its children, springing up from berries scattered by the wind and dispersed by visiting birds.

-The Survivor Rowan is a symbol of what BFT can achieve and why we selected this tree as our entry in the Scotland‘s Tree of the Year 2020 competition.
+The Survivor Rowan is a symbol of what can be achieved and is Britain’s entry to the European Tree of the Year 2021 competition.
 This Rowan tree is not majestic or ancient like many of the other entries – but it is symbol of hope.